Lizabeth Scott: The Strange Love of Martha Ivers

-Later in 1946, 37-year-old Barbara Stanwyck, in a letter, objected to Scott's top billing in The Strange Love of Martha Ivers (1946): "I will not be co-starred with any other person other than a recognized male or female star."
-Lawyers for Wallis and Stanwyck got to work, and eventually, the final billing ran Stanwyck, Van Heflin, and Scott at the top, with newcomer Kirk Douglas in second place, but Wallis' interest in promoting Scott was obsessive.
+Later in 1946, 38-year-old Barbara Stanwyck, in a letter, objected to Scott's top billing in The Strange Love of Martha Ivers (1946): "I will not be co-starred with any other person other than a recognized male or female star."
+Lawyers for Wallis and Stanwyck got to work, and eventually, the final billing ran Stanwyck, Van Heflin, and Scott at the top, with newcomer Kirk Douglas in second place, but Wallis's interest in promoting Scott was obsessive.
 The AFI page on Martha Ivers comments:

 Director Lewis Milestone is quoted in an article in the Los Angeles Sun Mirror on 8 December 1946 as having said that he would never make another picture with producer Hal Wallis because Wallis wanted to reshoot scenes in this film for more close-ups of Lizabeth Scott; Milestone reportedly told Wallis to shoot them himself—which he did.

 Wallis ended up adding extra footage of Scott at the expense of Stanwyck's screen time, which later led to a contretemps between Stanwyck and Wallis.
-Concerning her first film noir, Scott recalled how strange it was to be in a film with Stanwyck and only have one brief scene together.
+Concerning her first film noir, Scott recalled how strange it was to be in a film with Stanwyck and have only one brief scene together.
 The screenplay by Robert Rossen depicts two separate story lines running in parallel—one dominated by Martha Ivers (Stanwyck) and the other by Antonia "Toni" Marachek (Scott).
-The Heflin character, Sam, is the connection between the story lines, which only overlap in the one scene where femmes fatales Martha and Toni meet.
+The Heflin character, Sam, is the connection between the story lines, which overlap only in the one scene where femme fatale Martha and girl next door Toni meet.

 In June 1946, Scott gained the distinction of being the first Hollywood star to visit Britain since the end of World War II.
 She was there to attend the London premiere of Martha Ivers and do a promotional tour through the country.
 While Scott was still in Britain, shooting began on a new noir that Scott joined after she returned: Dead Reckoning.

 Dead Reckoning

-Columbia originally intended Rita Hayworth for the role, but she was busy with The Lady from Shanghai (1947).Dan Walker (Thursday, June 13, 1946), "Gotham Gazette," Along Broadway, The Evening Independent, (Massillon, Ohio), p.
-4 As a result, Scott was borrowed from Hal B. Wallis.
+Columbia originally intended Rita Hayworth for the role, but she was busy with The Lady from Shanghai (1947).
+As a result, Scott was borrowed from Hal B. Wallis.

 At the age of 24, Scott's billing and portrait were equal to Humphrey Bogart's on the film's lobby posters and in advertisements.
 Most often portrayed in publicity stills was the Jean Louis gown-and-glove outfit she wore in the nightclub scene.
 In September 1946, a Motion Picture Herald poll voted her the seventh-most promising "star of tomorrow."
-Production ran 10 June–4 September 1946.
-It premiered in New York the week of 23 January 1947.
+Production ran June 10–September 4, 1946.
+It premiered in New York the week of January 23, 1947.
 Despite the initial positive publicity, the long-term effect of Dead Reckoning was to typecast the former comedian for her entire career.